GlobalBoost/bug-bounties/README.md

 # Bounty

-## Title: Functionality Bug Reporting and Fixing
+## Functionality Bug Reporting and Fixing

 ## Description:
 We are offering a bounty for reporting and/or fixing bugs in our software product.
 The goal is to identify and resolve any issues that may impact the usability or security of our product.